BryceRussell/astro-minecraft-theme/src/pages/docs/index.md

 - All 25 paintings
 - Block based units/sizes
 - Create GUIs using panels, slots, and buttons
-- Misc UIs like maps, books, signs, and item frames
+- Misc UIs like maps, books, signs, and more
 - Minecraft typography using the Minecraft's font, text colors, and text shadows
 - 75+ Minecraft themed colors
 - Markdown theme